lbehnke/hermesftp/readme.md

     %HERMES_HOME%/hermesftp-svc.exe install

 If everything went well, Hermes FTP Server is started automatically on system start from now on.
+Start the server manually via this command:

+    %HERMES_HOME%/hermesftp-svc.exe start

-The service is uninstalled by executing the script file:
+The service is uninstalled by executing the script file.
+Make sure the service is stopped before you try to uninstall it:

     %HERMES_HOME%/hermesftp-svc.exe uninstall